 Catfish Farming in Nigeria: Required Facilities

-As with almost any other farming business in any location, starting a Catfish farming business in Nigeria requires you have some important facilities on ground, where you can comfortably set up your farm and without which you are yet to start.
+As with almost any other farming business in any location, starting a Catfish farming business in Nigeria requires you have some important fishing equipments on ground, where you can comfortably set up your farm and without which you are yet to start.

 Piece of Land: You would unavoidably need an area of land to start your fish farming business, but it all depends on what you can afford.
 If it’s for a small scale Catfish farming business, then you can use a space as small as 1.5 square metres by 1.5 square meters.
 However, if you have some extra cash to spare, especially since you’re the bigger your space, the more fishes you can rear; which also means the more returns you’re looking at, then you use half a plot of land or even a full plot.